microsoft/PQCrypto-SIDH/README.md

 ## Main Features

-- Support ephemeral Diffie-Hellman key exchange.
+- Supports ephemeral Diffie-Hellman key exchange.
-- Support a peace-of-mind hybrid key exchange mode that adds a classical elliptic curve Diffie-Hellman key exchange on a high-security Montgomery curve providing 384 bits of classical ECDH security.
+- Supports a peace-of-mind hybrid key exchange mode that adds a classical elliptic curve Diffie-Hellman key exchange on a high-security Montgomery curve providing 384 bits of classical ECDH security.
 - Protected against timing and cache-timing attacks through regular, constant-time implementation of all operations on secret key material.
-- Support for Windows OS using Microsoft Visual Studio and Linux OS using GNU GCC and clang.
+- Support for Windows using Microsoft Visual Studio and Linux using GNU GCC and clang.
 - Basic implementation of the underlying arithmetic functions using portable C to enable support on a wide range of platforms including x64, x86 and ARM.
 - Optimized implementation of the underlying arithmetic functions for x64 platforms with optional, high-performance x64 assembly for Linux.
 - Optimized implementation of the underlying arithmetic functions for 64-bit ARM platforms using assembly for Linux.